andres3204/Finance_Tracker_Final/README.md

 - Ability to add a category if not displayed already.
 - Block income after the first record entry.
 - Show a message when the user spends more than they can.

-- The target user for this Application is somebody who wants to organize their paychecks better.
-This gives the ability to track the money the user spent from each salary income slot and will give back the remaining value for that income slot.
-It will also alert the user when they have spent more than what they earned for each specific salary or income slot.

 ## How is the App Structured?
 - The frontend of the Finance Tracker application is built using Dart & Flutter, which provides the developer & the user with a really nice User Interface, easy to interact with, and with many different functionalities and layouts to choose from.
 The backend is developed with Node.js and MySQL, with an alternative Python implementation for database handling that was not used much, proving the project's read and save functionality, even though the user interface, done with tkinter, is not very good.